cabo/cbor-packed/draft-bormann-cbor-packed.md

 for an actual packer.
 Different packers can differ in the amount of effort they invest in arriving at a minimal packed form.

-Packed CBOR can employs two kinds of optimization:
+Packed CBOR can employ two kinds of optimization:

 - structure sharing: substructures (data items) that occur repeatedly in the original CBOR data item can be collapsed to a simple